Written by- Greg Ellifritz

 Your seat belt should be off.
 Seat belts will reduce your ability to draw a firearm.
 They will also prohibit you from making a speedy escape should your vehicle be set on fire or overturned.
 In general, it’s safer to stay inside the car in a crowd.
 If Molotov cocktails hit your car, drive quickly away.
 The wind will likely extinguish the burning liquid before you are hurt.
 If the car is disabled, and under fire attack, get out.
 It’s best to take your chances on foot than be trapped inside and burned alive.

 5) Tear gas grenades may or may not work.
 Many people have asked me about the utility of carrying a couple of pepper spray grenades in the car with you for the purpose of keeping large gangs away from your vehicle.
-I carry a couple in my car, but I would be hesitant to recommend the tactic.
+I carry some in my car, but I would be hesitant to recommend the tactic.
 In order to deploy the grenades, you’ll have to get out of the car or lower the windows.
 Both of those actions dramatically increase your risk.
 The crowd may be wearing gas masks or the like as well.
 I think the grenades would work better if you were on foot than they would if you are attacked in a vehicle.

 6) Carry your gun on your person, not in the car.
 Some folks like using holsters that mount under the dash or on the steering column for just this type of criminal act.
 I think it’s a bad idea.
 If you have to bail out of the car quickly, you may not have a chance to grab the gun.
 Do you want to abandon a firearm and leave it in the hands of the rioters?
 I would hope not.
 Carry your gun on your person.
 Don’t leave it in your console, glove compartment or special “counter carjacker” holster on the steering wheel.